basujindal/GeoMagicTouch-3ds-USB/README.md

 3. Device setup

-The haptic device always creates a COM Port as /dev/ttyACM0 and requires admin priviliges `sudo chmod 777 /dev/ttyACM0`
+- The haptic device always creates a COM Port as /dev/ttyACM0 and requires admin priviliges `sudo chmod 777 /dev/ttyACM0`

-Now run `Touch_Setup` and ensure that the device serial number is displayed.
+- Now run `Touch_Setup` and ensure that the device serial number is displayed.
 Also click on 'Apply' followed by 'Ok' buttons in the Touch Setup GUI to initialize the device.

 4. Run `Touch_Diagnostic`.
 This can be used to calibrate the device, read encoders, apply test forces etc.

-5. Build the ROS Package using `catkin_make` command inside this repo
+5. Build the ROS Package by running `catkin_make` command inside this repo

-6. Finally, launch ROS Node
+6. Finally, run these commands everytime you need to launch the ROS Node

 ```
+sudo chmod 777 /dev/ttyACM0
 source devel/setup.bash
 roslaunch omni_common omni_state.launch
 ```

-Data from the haptic device can be read from the following rostopics:
+7) Data from the haptic device can be read from the following rostopics ( `rostopic list`):

   /phantom/button